Layoffs mount in state’s aviation industry, as Boeing suppliers and airline contractors cut back

 “It’s pretty dark,” said Tim Kirk, Toray’s vice president of aerospace sales.
 “There’s no good news coming out of Boeing right now.”

 Kirk said the 787 Dreamliner is the airplane best positioned to recover sales.
-Still, he said, “demand for long-haul air travel is almost non-existent now and will be slow to come back.”
+Still, he said, “demand for long-haul air travel is almost nonexistent now and will be slow to come back.”

 Toray has also suspended operations at its in carbon fiber thread plant in Spartanburg, S.C ., with a loss of 100 jobs.